-I authorize Dickinson College and its agents and contractors to contact me at my current and any future cellular phone number(s), email address(es) or wireless device(s) regarding my Student Account(s)/loan(s), any other debt I owe to Dickinson College, or to receive general information from Dickinson College.
-I authorize Dickinson College and its agents and contractors to use automated telephone dialing equipment, artificial or prerecorded voice or text message, and personal calls and emails, in their efforts to contact me.
-Furthermore, I understand that I may withdraw my consent to call my cellular phone by submitting my request in writing to Dickinson College, Student Accounts Office or in writing to the applicable contractor or agent contacting me on behalf of Dickinson College.
+I authorize Dickinson College and its agents and contractors to contact me at my current and any future cellular phone number(s), email address(es) or wireless device(s) regarding my delinquent student account(s)/loan(s), any other debt I owe to Dickinson College, or to receive general information from Dickinson College.
+I authorize Dickinson College and its agents and contractors to use automated telephone dialing equipment, artificial or pre-recorded voice or text messages, and personal calls and emails in their efforts to contact me.
+Furthermore, I understand that I may withdraw my consent to call or text my cellular telephone using automated telephone dialing equipment by submitting a clear written revocation request to Dickinson College, Attn Bursar's Office, PO Box 1773, Carlisle, PA 17013, or to the applicable contractor or agent contacting me on behalf of Dickinson College.